• Skip to main content

 Babcock started his own firm in 2007 in his pajamas, and his mother, Jan Addams, moved into the unfinished basement in 2008 to work as his paralegal at a computer behind him – also in her pajamas.

-Now a six-person firm, The Babcock Law Firm consists of himself, his wife (Brighty Melton), an associate attorney (Stephanie M. Tucker), as well as another paralegal and a law clerk who will soon be an attorney.
-Together the team covers everything from workers’ compensation to slip and falls to wrongful death cases.
+Now a six-person firm, Babcock Tucker consists of himself, his wife (Brighty Melton), an associate attorney (Stephanie M. Tucker), as well as another paralegal and a law clerk who will soon be an attorney.
+Together the team covers everything from Colorado workers’ compensation, car accidents to slip and falls to wrongful death cases.

 Unlike other firms that will represent both plaintiffs and defendants in insurance cases (meaning insurance companies, in this respect), Babcock’s mission is to never represent insurance companies.